-Mitigating Circumstances If you are permitted to take a module without the stated pre-requisites it is at your own risk, even if you have the module leader's permission.
+If you are permitted to take a module without the stated pre-requisites it is at your own risk, even if you have the module leader's permission.
 The module leader will make a judgement based on the information available to them at the time, but they will not have full knowledge of your background and you may still be disadvantaged by not having the stated pre-requisites.
-A lack of appropriate background would not be an eligible reason for mitigating circumstances.
+A lack of appropriate background is not an eligible reason for mitigating circumstances.